What is the PRI?

 What are the six Principles for Responsible Investment?

-The six Principles for Responsible Investment are a voluntary and aspirational set of investment principles that offer a menu of possible actions for incorporating ESG issues into investment practice.
+The six Principles for Responsible Investment offer a menu of possible actions for incorporating ESG issues into investment practice.

 The Principles were developed by investors, for investors.
 In implementing them, signatories contribute to developing a more sustainable global financial system.
 They have attracted a global signatory base representing a majority of the world’s professionally managed investments.